7 outdoor rinks that are still open in Toronto despite the rainy weather

 Evergreen Brick Works

 The skating trail at Evergreen Brick Works is probably one of the prettiest places to skate outdoors in the city.
 The rink here weaves through snow-covered gardens (complete with twinkly lights come dusk) and under exposed beams from the roof of the old brick factory.
 There are usually lots of special events in the leadup to the holidays here and skate rentals and skate sharpening are available.
-The rink is usually open from December to March, weather permitting.
+The rink will be open on Dec.
+10 for free public skating and lessons until March, weather permitting.